24 Hours of Le Mans: Circuit

+Due to the shorter length of the straights, the speed record at Le Mans now, after the introduction of the chicanes, is 366 km/h.
+Typically race cars achieve top speed of just under 320 km/h at the current track (with chicanes).

 The public sections of the track differ from the permanent circuit, especially in comparison with the Bugatti Circuit which is inside the Circuit de la Sarthe.
 Due to heavy traffic, the public roads are not as smooth or well kept.
 They also offer less grip because of the lack of soft-tyre rubber laid down from racing cars, though this only affects the first few laps of the race.
 The roads are closed only within a few hours of the practice sessions and the race before being opened again almost as soon as the race is finished.
 Workers have to assemble and dismantle safety barriers every year for the public sections.

 History

 1923–1939

 The 24 Hours of Le Mans was first run on 26 and 27 May 1923, through public roads around Le Mans.
-Originally planned to be a three-year event awarded the Rudge-Whitworth Triennial Cup, with a winner being declared by the car which could go the farthest distance over three consecutive 24-hour races, this idea was abandoned in 1928.
-Overall winners were declared for every year depending on who covered the farthest distance by the time 24 hours were up.
+Originally planned to be a three-year event, as part of the Rudge-Whitworth Triennial Cup, with a winner being declared by the car which could go the farthest distance over three consecutive 24-hour races, this idea was abandoned in 1928.
+Overall winners were declared for every year depending on who covered the furthest distance by the time 24 hours were up.
 The early races were dominated by French, British, and Italian drivers, teams, and cars, with Bugatti, Bentley, and Alfa Romeo being the top brands.
 Innovations in car design began appearing at the track in the late 1930s, with Bugatti and Alfa Romeo running highly aerodynamic bodywork to run down the Mulsanne Straight at faster speeds.
 The race was cancelled in 1936 due to general strikes in France, and the outbreak of World War II in 1939 resulted in a ten-year hiatus.